 They never got the word to go forward from you, sir.

-This I mean it's actually sort of pitiful uh and and and pathetic.
+It's actually sort of pitiful and pathetic.

-We're watching a 60-year-old man here behave as an eight-year-old caught in a sandbox with the neighbor's uh little daughter.
+We're watching a 60-year-old man here behave as an eight-year-old caught in a sandbox with the neighbor's little daughter.

 Well, we are.